lintonye/parallax/README.md

 Find me on Twitter [@lintonye](https://twitter.com/lintonye)!

 # Change Log
+- 01/29/2019
+  - Fix id conflict issue.
+Now, as long as the ids are unique within a single `scrollOverrides` call, things should be fine.
 - 01/26/2019
   - Add support for horizontal scroll.
 Note: you'll get an error when the scroll direction is "both".
   - Add `speed`, `sticky` and `snap` functions, which work on both horizontal and vertical directions.